sunyuann/Professional-Social-Networking-WebApp/usability.md

 - Job description has scroll bar if it's too long.
 - Comments have scroll bar if it's too long.
 - Confirm pop up for logout action
+- When pressing enter in an input, goes to next input.
+- When pressing enter on last input, submits.